rbehrensdeluna/QBtoWEIS/README.md

 **NOTE:** To use QBtoWEIS again after installation is complete, you will always need to activate the conda environment first with conda activate qbweis-env (or source activate qbweis-env).

-## Download and configure QBladeCE executables (Linux/WSL2 only)
+## Download and configure QBladeCE

-   Download QBladeCE from https://qblade.org/downloads/ and place it in the WSL2 directory.
+   Download QBladeCE from https://qblade.org/downloads/ and place it in your prefered directory # (Linux/WSL2 & Windows).

-   install some libraries that are required to run qblade:
+   install some libraries that are required to run qblade # (Linux/WSL2 only):

         sudo apt-get update -y
         sudo apt-get install -y libqt5opengl5 libqt5xml5 libquadmath0 libglu1-mesa